patricktrainer/patricktrainer.github.io/content/posts/Won-t-You-Be-My-Neighbor-Quickly-Finding-Who-is-Ne.md

 Planning Time: 0.112 ms
 Execution Time: 128.808 ms
 ```
-Looking at this query plan, PostgreSQL determined that none of the indexes could be used, and does a full (parallelized) sequential scan on the visits table in order to find the 3 closest people.You can use a KNN-GiST index simply by creating a GiST index on a supported data type, which in this case, is the geocode column:
+Looking at this query plan, PostgreSQL determined that none of the indexes could be used, and does a full (parallelized) sequential scan on the visits table in order to find the 3 closest people.
+You can use a KNN-GiST index simply by creating a GiST index on a supported data type, which in this case, is the geocode column:
 ```
 CREATE INDEX visits_geocode_gist_idx ON visits USING gist(geocode);
 VACUUM ANALYZE visits;